 "Ignorance of Scripture is ignorance of Christ." - St. Jerome

-If we want to enter into a deeper relationship with Jesus Christ, then we must dive deep into His Word - Sacred Scripture.
+Explore your faith in friendship with small group Bible studies!
+This is where we can enter into a deeper relationship with Jesus Christ.
 It is here where the "ever ancient" becomes "ever new."
-Bible Study is offered every Wednesday night at 7 PM in the Newman Catholic Center.
+Bible Study dates and times to be announced for the Fall.
 Our first series will be on Salvation History.

 This ministry focuses on spreading a holistic image of man through Pope Saint John Paul II’s Theology of the Body.
 The Theology of the Body is a bold, biblical response to the sexual revolution of our society.
 It is a biblical anthropology on what it means to be human, encompassing every single aspect of Christianity.
 If you have a Body, the Theology of the Body is for you!

 Through a variety of study groups and events, this group's aim is to minister to students by spreading the message of the Theology of the Body at Rutgers-Newark, NJIT, and Essex County College (and beyond)!

 This group meets from 2:30 PM to 4 PM every Thursday at the Newman Center to read and discuss Saint John Paul II's teachings.
 Think of this like a book club meets small group!
 We will be discussing love, friendship, dating, marriage, sex, pornography, fertility, and other big topics!
 Though reading is not required, it would help the discussion.